Table of Contents

 The body colors vary from broker to broker but are usually green, indicating a price rise, or red, reflecting a price decline.

-A hollow candlestick is a place where the near price is better than the market value, informing traders to buy.
-Filled or colored candlesticks in which the value is less than opening would show the selling spot.
-Long and short bodies would offer the BUY or SELL tension between traders.
+A hollow candlestick is where the near price is better than the market value, informing traders to buy.
+Filled or colored candlesticks with less value, the opening would show the selling spot.
+Long and short, bodies would offer the BUY or SELL tension between traders.

 Short-term bodies reflect very little market change and are mostly viewed as a convergence phenomenon known as Doji.
-Doji is an essential aspect of the candlestick graph as it offers details in a variety of candlestick trends.
-These shape when instruments open and close to nearly identical rates, and there is not much price disparity.
+Doji is an essential aspect of the candlestick graph as it details various candlestick trends.
+These shape when instruments open and close to nearly identical rates, with slight price disparity.

 Learn the Graphical Analysis of Charts

 There are a lot of trends that you can recognize only by glancing at the graph.
-The concept of chart patterns is premised on the idea that human behavior does not alter quickly, and so history continues to replicate itself.
+Chart patterns are premised on the idea that human behavior does not alter quickly, so history replicates itself.

 Chart patterns illustrate the psychology of capital markets, assuming that they have succeeded in the past, so will they work next time.
-They send you hints as to the possible path the pattern is likely to go.
-They are at the center of all important market fluctuations that form a correlation across trends.
+They send you hints about the path the pattern will likely go.
+They are at the center of all critical market fluctuations that form a correlation across trends.
 It would help if you used chart trends as a stand-alone strategy for your investing.

-A few crucial patterns to know are the Triangles, a continuity pattern that indicates a war taking place amongst soaring and declining values.
-This means that the price is ultimately likely to proceed in the direction it headed until the trend was detected.
+A few crucial patterns are the Triangles, a continuity pattern indicating a war between soaring and declining values.
+This means that the price will likely proceed in the direction it is headed until the trend is detected.

 Another prominent trend to recognize is the double top, showing the value reaching two highs and suggesting the price reversing to the bearish way from the bullish pattern.
 Its opposite – the double bottom – describes a trend turnaround from bearish to bullish, implying an inevitable uptrend.
 From such instances, you can realize how essential it is to recognize trends for your trading performance.